-The camera has a number of pre-set modes that really help with beginners like me, and here are the ones that I really liked.
+All DSLR cameras have a number of pre-set modes that really help with beginners like me, and here are the ones that I really liked.

-1. P – Programme mode: this is probably the most widely used mode I make use of, the reason being that the camera does just about everything automatically for you (except for a few critical bits, which I came to learn through using the camera).
+- P – Program mode: this is probably the most widely used mode I make use of, the reason being that the camera does just about everything automatically for you (except for a few critical bits, which I came to learn through using the camera).
 The camera will automatically set the ISO, White balance and f-stop, but it allows me as the operator to choose my exposure and focus points.
 I literally point and shoot and it produces the most incredible quality photos.

 As I am still at the beginner’s stage of photography, and am learning every day – and thoroughly enjoying every second that I get to use the camera.
 I hope you enjoy the 20 images I like the most …

-Little bee-eater, Merops pusillus, is the world’s smallest bee-eater and a common resident in the Okavango Delta; they nest in holes dug into banks or old aardvark burrow ceilings
+Little bee-eater, Merops pusillus, is the world’s smallest bee-eater and a common resident in the Okavango Delta; they nest in holes dug into banks or old aardvark burrow ceilings.

-Studies suggest that animals yawn in anticipation of stimulation rather than as a result of boredom
+Studies suggest that animals yawn in anticipation of stimulation rather than as a result of boredom.

 With their long legs and necks, large eyes, enviable eyelashes, striking coat patterns, ambling gait and calm demeanour, these creatures are both weird and wonderful.
-Learn more about the fabulous giraffe in this article.

 Darker, fuller manes indicate a healthy lion with plenty of testosterone.
 Black manes are perhaps the most telling status-symbol; manes darken with age, and thick dark hair indicates a well-fed lion.